 - When visiting the animal you are interested in adopting – You should be allowed physical contact with that animal.
 You should be allowed to look over the animal for any obvious signs of injury or illness, and to assess behavior.
 If the animal looks sick or exhibits questionable behaviors – you have the right to ask questions and get answers, or to walk away.
 We suggest that if the animal appears sick – you walk away.
 Fast.

 - What is included in your adoption fee?
 Rescues are mandated in the state of Colorado to spay/neuter all animals prior to adoption.
-If this is not being done, the rescue is in violation of PACFA rules.
+If this is not being done, (and there is no medical exemption signed by a veterinarian) the rescue is in PACFA violation.
 All adopted animals are to have at least 1 exam by a veterinarian, and age appropriate vaccinations as well.
 A reputable rescue will have already microchipped the animal to ensure the animal will always have a way to get back home should they become lost.

 - When you finalize your adoption – The rescue is REQUIRED to give you all of the information they have on that particular animal.
-This includes: Where the animal came from, when it arrived in Colorado, any and all medical paperwork and vaccination documentation they have, and a health certificate if the animal orginated outside of Colorado.
+This includes: Where the animal came from, when it arrived in Colorado, any and all medical paperwork and vaccination documentation they have.

 PRAR is dedicated to the health and wellbeing of our animals and our adoptive families.
 As such, this is what you can expect from our organization: